software-gardening/almanack/.github/PULL_REQUEST_TEMPLATE.md

 - What motivated you to open this pull request?
 - Were there any special adjustments you had to make to complete the work?
 - Are there any issues which are related to this pull request (you may used a `#<digit>` to reference GitHub issues as links within this description)?

+Also, if you haven't already, please use `pre-commit run --all-files` to help check your files using this project's pre-commit configuration.
 -->

 ## What is the nature of your change?